jmvrbanac/ansible-flow/README.rst

 Ansible-flow is a simple utility to help make ansible easier to use with a specific set of production use-cases.

-If you need to do the following, the ansible-flow might be for you:
+If you need to do the following, then ansible-flow might be for you:

 * Use the same playbooks against multiple environments
 * Use bastions in your deployment